mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/logging/disable-audit-logs/index.md

 1. Edit the `fluent-bit` AppDeployment to set the value of `spec.configOverrides.name` to the name of the created `ConfigMap`.
-(You can use the steps in the procedure, [Deploy an application with a custom configuration][workspace-deploy-app] as a guide.)
+(You can use the steps in the procedure, [Deploy an application with a custom configuration](../../workspaces/workspace-platform-services/application-deployment#deploy-an-application-with-a-custom-configuration) as a guide.)

     ```bash
     kubectl edit -n ${WORKSPACE_NAMESPACE} fluent-bit